kriswiner/CMWX1ZZABZ/Gnat/Readme.md

 External whip (LoRa) and active patch (GNSS) antennas are required.

 Board is intended to be powered by a 1S 3.7 V LiPo battery but any source between 3.3 and 5.5 V will do.
-LiSO2Cl batteries are ideal for long-term deployement.
+LiSO2Cl batteries are ideal for long-term deployment.

+Programmable via the USB connector using the Arduino IDE, of course!